tarantool/tarantool/doc/sphinx/book/box/index.rst

 'tester' is 512, which happens to be the case in our sandbox example only.
 Literal values such as 'tester' may be replaced by variable names.
-Examples and descriptions in this manual have the "box.space.space.tester:" form;
+Examples and descriptions in this manual have the "box.space.tester:" form;
 however, this is a matter of user preference and all the variants exist in the wild.